Skip to main content

 All new projects, efficiency and cost improvement plans, business cases, service redesign, efficiency strategies and any other plans for change initiated by the trust will be required to complete a QSIA checklist (appendix A) to outline any potential impacts.
 To do this effectively, the right information is needed in order to understand the potential risks to quality and plans must be put in place to ensure action is taken before quality deteriorates.

 If there is a negative impact on quality or safety that is identified on the initial checklist, then a full QSIA will be required.
-The purpose of the full QSIA is provide specific detail about what risks exist as a result of the change, and how the project team will mitigate against the risks.
+The purpose of the full QSIA is to provide specific detail about what risks exist as a result of the change, and how the project team will mitigate against the risks.

 4.1 Step 1 checklist